 A big advantage of working from home is that you can wear comfortable clothes.
 However, you still want to look professional during video calls.

-Don’t wear a ratty t-shirt and have your hair going all over the place.
-Put on a decent shirt, comb your hair, shave, etc. Make it clear that you really do care about the work you’re doing.
+Don't wear a ratty t-shirt and have your hair going all over the place.
+Put on an appropriate shirt, comb your hair, shave, etc. Make it clear that you really do care about the work you're doing.

 Some effective VPN apps are:

 Learning and development training is a staple for employee engagement at the office.
 However, as a remote worker, additional training or sighing up for additional courses will be up to you.

 Your organization might have learning and development opportunities for their remote employees and some organizations also include free access to online courses through other providers, like SkillShare or Lynda Learning.

 You can also find your own courses from a number of online platforms that provide in-depth training.
 Check out:

 If you sense a problem starting to arise, don't try to solve it via email or chat.
 Misunderstandings are common with these methods of communication and things can quickly get worse.

 To navigate conflicts, hop on the phone or a video chat and have a conversation with anyone involved.

 Kevin Hart, SVP and Managing Director at EMA Boston, says :